4 Eco-Friendly Kitchen Updates

 Sure, we all want to reduce energy consumption and save on utility costs.
-Choosing Energy Star products is one surefire way to get energy-efficient models that are both tested and rated.
-To be considered an Energy Star model, appliances must be 25% more efficient than the federal standards for energy consumption.
+Choosing Energy Star products is one surefire way to get energy-efficient models that both test and rate for efficiency.
+To have an Energy Star model, appliances must be 25% more efficient than the federal standards for energy consumption.
 Some states offer rebates for purchasing Energy Star appliances.
-There are two price tags on every appliance: the purchase price and the operation cost.
-The results have a ripple effect: The consumer saves money on operating costs by reducing energy use without compromising the performance of the appliance.
-A few examples of this win-win situation:
+The two price tags on every appliance are the purchase price and the operation cost.
+However, the results have a ripple effect where the consumer saves money on operating costs by reducing energy use without compromising the performance of the appliance.
+Two examples of this win-win situation:

 - Replacing an old refrigerator with an updated Energy Star refrigerator could save you up to $260 in energy costs over the next 5 years.

 - An Energy Star dishwasher will save you dollars and about 3870 gallons of water over its lifetime!